 Friday, May 12, 2017

 The training was in the customer experience platform CEP of a product by a company called FirmStep.
 It goes hand in hand with their Content Management System CMS.
-You can think of the CMS as the website and the CEP as the application for forms, processes, and workflows for customers visiting the website site.
+You can think of CMS as the website and CEP as the application for forms, processes, and workflows for customers visiting the website.

-The guy training (Mathew) had traveled up from Edinburgh for a couple of days.
+The guy training (Mathew) had travelled up from Edinburgh for a couple of days.
 The training was very hands-on and we were quickly creating processes, designing forms, making data, and integrations.

 Mathew spotted my cohort 7 sticker proudly displayed on my laptop and queried what it was from.
 It's the class sticker for my cohort when I studied at CodeClan.
 It turns out that Mathew is also a CodeClan graduate from cohort 3.
 He graduated in April 2016 and joined FirmStep.